Wallace F. Bennett: Business career

 In 1920, Bennett returned to Salt Lake City and became an office clerk at Bennett's Paint and Glass Company, which his father had established.
 He was later advanced to cashier, production manager, and sales manager.
 He became secretary-treasurer of the company in 1929 and, after his father's death in 1938, became president and general manager.
 He served in that position until 1950, when he became chairman of the board.
 In 1938, the company completed what Bennett described as the most modern paint manufacturing plant in the West.

 In addition to his work in his family's business, Bennett organized a Ford dealership, the Bennett Motor Company, and served as its president from 1939 to 1950.
 He also served as president of the Cardon Jewelry Company and of the National Glass Distributors Association; vice-president of Glayton Investment Company and of the National Paint, Varnish and Lacquer Association; and director of Zion's Savings Bank and Trust Company, the Utah Oil Refining Company, and the Utah Home Fire Insurance Company.
 In 1949, he was elected president of the National Association of Manufacturers.
 He spent his year-long tenure as president traveling the country and preached "the partnership of the men who put up the money, the men who do the work, and the men who tie the whole thing together."

 He hosted a daily one-hour program, The Observatory Hour, on KSL (1932–1933), and was president of the Salt Lake Civic Opera Company (1938–1941) and the Salt Lake Community Chest (1944–1945).
 In 1935, he became treasurer of the Latter-day Saints Sunday School General Board.
 He directed the chorus of student nurses of LDS Hospital (1942–1948) and wrote the words to God of Power, God of Right, which is Hymn #20 in the 1985 Latter-day Saints Hymnal.
 He authored Faith and Freedom (1950) and Why I am a Mormon (1958).

-US Senate
+U.S. Senate

-In March 1950, Bennett announced his candidacy for a seat in the US Senate from Utah.
+In March 1950, Bennett announced his candidacy for a seat in the United States Senate from Utah.
 After receiving the Republican nomination, he faced three-term Democratic incumbent Elbert D. Thomas in the general election.
 During the campaign, he accused Thomas of having communist positions and circulated pamphlets associating Thomas with communist organizations and figures.
 In November, he defeated Thomas by a margin of 54%–46%.
 He was subsequently re-elected to three more terms.